sagemath/trac_to_gh/Issue 5266.md

 # Issue 5266: plot_vector_field does not plot the end of the range when given plot_points argument

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5266

 Original creator: jason